GLOBAL MARKETS-Euro slips, sentiment sours after Greek vote

 By Herbert Lash

-NEW YORK, June 18 (Reuters) - The euro fell on Monday as initial enthusiasm over a weekend victory for pro-bailout parties in Greek elections gave way to worry about the nagging debt crisis still facing the euro zone.
+NEW YORK, June 18 (Reuters) - The euro fell and long-dated government debt prices rose o n M onday as initial enthusiasm over a weekend victory for pro-bailout parties in Greek elections soon gave way to pessimism about the nagging debt crisis still facing the euro zone.

-Voters gave a majority to parties supporting Greece’s economic bail-out o n S unday, easing fears of a break-up in the euro zone and boosting risk assets initially.
+Voters gave a majority to parties supporting Greece’s economic bail-out o n S unday, easing worries about a break-up in the euro zone and boosting risk assets initially.

-U.S. long bonds gained in choppy trading on light volume as investors shrugged off Greece’s election results and awaited a two-day meeting of Federal Reserve policymakers that starts on Tuesday for signs of new stimulus measures.

-Investors also awaited news from Mexico, where world leaders at a G20 summit were set to put pressure on the euro zone to outline a lasting strategy to save the single currency.
+But a relief rally among risk assets fizzled and prices of safe-havens such as bonds rose.
+Yields on Spanish and Italian bonds also climbed in a clear sign that the Greek election did not remove investor concerns about the region’s debt crisis.

+“The win in Greece does not really resolve anything.
+It’s still going to be tough for Greece,” said Boris Schlossberg, managing director at investment advisory firm BK Asset Management in New York.
+“And with Spanish and Italian yields at high levels, the credit market remained skeptical that Europe is going to get out of the debt crisis.”

 Stocks on Wall Street mostly fell, pulled down by European concerns and recent data showing a weakening U.S. economy.
 Tech stocks rose, led by Apple, Ebay and Amazon.com .

+Bids on Spain’s key 10-year government bonds sent yields up as high as 7.3 percent, the highest level in the euro era and above the rate at which Greece, Ireland and Portugal were forced to seek international bail-outs.

-The euro was down 0.3 percent at $1.2602 after reaching a one-month high during Asian trading in reaction to the Greek vote.
-The U.S. dollar index rose 0.4 percent to 81.948.
+The euro fell about 1.0 percent to $1.2597, off a one-month high reached during Asian trading in reaction to the Greek vote.
+The U.S. dollar index rose 0.3 percent to 81.864.

+In commodity markets, the concerns over the euro zone erased initial gains in reaction to the Greek vote and gave gold a boost as its safe-haven status returned to the fore.
+Spot gold was down $3.17 to $1,623.00 an ounce.